Deconstructing the Australian Gun Confiscation Debate

 The checks and balances that stop the awful atrocities of the 20th century from ever happening again are the normal ingredients of civilization, primarily the rule of law and civil rights.

 We are too far apart on what ensures "preventable deaths” for reconciliation in this forum, but suffice it to say, the issue is much more complex than your solution.
 Understand however, that my views on this matter are not shaped by sentimental affiliations, but on having defended the lives of others at risk of my own.
 Thus, I am quite sure you place no greater value on the lives of innocents than do I.

-Using your “logic,” the First Amendment’s freedom of speech affirmation would only apply to the town crier, and freedom of the press would only apply to opinions written with a quill pen on parchment.
+Using your “logic,” the First Amendment’s freedom of speech affirmation would apply to the town crier, and freedom of the press would apply to tabloid sheets printed by hand one at a time.
+And I might add, this debate would have to take place by letters written with a quill pen and delivered on horseback.
 Brilliant, Neville.

 As for what you call “the normal ingredients of civilization,” these are not the norm at all, not now or throughout history.
 The fruits of the “great experiment,” of which you are now a beneficiary, have been earned and sustained at great cost.

-On the subject of “preventable deaths,” what is your position on killing unborn children?
+On the subject of “preventable deaths,” what is your position on killing babies before birth?